 Noldon took over from McKinley Williams, who retired after seven years as president.

-Noldon said Contra Costa College students fall into three basic categories when they enroll: Those who need basic skills they didn't
+Noldon said Contra Costa College students fall into three basic categories when they enroll: Those who need basic skills they didn't learn in high school, those who want career and technical education in a two-year program, and those who intend to transfer to a four-year school.

 "A majority want to transfer at first," Noldon said.
 "But a significant number decide they like automotive or engineering technology or another terminal degree after they arrive and pursue that."